CrazyCoder613/awesome-vue/README.md

 - [xmodal-vue](https://github.com/XeniacDev/xmodal) - 🚀 A simplistic and easy to use wrapper around your components that will help you create custom and dynamic modals, from your components.
 - [@kouts/vue-modal](https://github.com/kouts/vue-modal) - A customizable, stackable and lightweight modal component that adheres to the guidelines set in WAI-ARIA Dialog (Modal) section of W3C.
 - [vue-final-modal](https://github.com/hunterliu1003/vue-final-modal) Tailwind-friendly, highly customizable, stackable modal component.
+- [vuesence-modal-window](https://github.com/altrusl/vuesence-modal-window) - Simple Modal window Vue.js component that takes care of overlay, centering, animation, outside click/`Escape` key/`X-mark` closing and allows you to concentrate on its content only.

 #### Parallax